3stacks/lukeboyle.com/blog-posts/2020/01/mac-miller-circles.md

 a great performance.

 The line "I move carelessly that's why I'm always tripping" is a great double entendre.
-Beyond the literal meaning, the line says that he's moving through life without caring about the consequences, which is why he does drugs.
+Beyond the literal meaning, the line says that he's moving through life without caring about the consequences, which is why he engages in such destructive behaviours.
+And lines like "And half the time the wheels that's in the back of my mind Just keep on turning 'til the tires flat and burn until the fire crack" echo the message that he feels trapped in his mind with all of the clutter and dealing with his problems is an exhausting process

 asdfasdfdsazf